hyperFounder/Loadable-Kernel-Modules/README.md

 ### The proc filesystem and Kernel and User space
 - The ```/proc``` is the process directory and acts as an interface between user and kernel spaces.
 - - User processes can read from and write to the files in ```/proc``` directory
-  - The kernel will then handle these read/writes and perform the requested actions
+  - The kernel will then handle these read/writes and perform the requested actions.
 ---
 - Let's take a look at this kernel module.
 These are our header files.
 ```c